 When you’re first starting out, it will never feel like you have enough time.
 A client could give you a month for a paragraph of copy, and you’d still agonize over it.
-The good news is that this will, eventually, go away.
+The good news is that this will, eventually, go away with the more practice you get.

 But it is true that you can’t take forever to write a piece of copy.
 After all, your design partner has to have time to add it into the layout and the two of you have to have time to tweak and revise it before your first creative review.
 (And if you want to tick off a designer reeeeally fast, try not leaving them enough time to add copy to their design.)